trema/testfirst-trema/design/design.md

 * In order to test repeater-hub program, we need one switch and at least three hosts
 * => How can we build a test environment?

-* The sequence diagram is a bit complex despite the simplicity of repeater-hub functions
+* The sequence looks surprisingly complex despite the simplicity of repeater-hub functions (== flooding)
 * => How can we test each arrow in the sequence?